Somali language: Vocabulary

+As noted by Somali historian Mohammed Nuuh Ali, the Somali language also incorporates various loanwords from Old Harari.

 As part of a broader governmental effort of linguistic purism in the Somali language, the past few decades have seen a push in Somalia toward replacement of loanwords in general with their Somali equivalents or neologisms.
 To this end, the Supreme Revolutionary Council during its tenure officially prohibited the borrowing and use of English and Italian terms.